SummerSlam (2020): Storylines

-The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
+The event comprised eight matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

 At Money in the Bank, Braun Strowman retained the Universal Championship against Bray Wyatt, who wrestled as his Firefly Fun House character.
 After being absent for a few weeks, Wyatt returned on the June 19 episode of SmackDown, but was interrupted by Strowman.
 Wyatt stated their rivalry was just getting started before appearing as his old cult leader persona of The Wyatt Family, which formerly included Strowman and from where Strowman had originally made his WWE debut.
 This led to a non-title match between the two called the Wyatt Swamp Fight at The Horror Show at Extreme Rules, where Wyatt, fighting as his old Eater of Worlds self, defeated Strowman, who disappeared somewhere in the swamp.
 As Wyatt tried to leave himself, he was pulled back into the water, only for his alter ego The Fiend to appear.
 On the following SmackDown, Wyatt stated that his old Eater of Worlds self was done for now and that The Fiend had been unleashed.
 The following week, Wyatt said that The Fiend wanted the Universal Championship and that no one was safe until he got it, which was made evident later that night when The Fiend attacked Alexa Bliss, Strowman's old tag team partner from Season 1 of Mixed Match Challenge.
 On the August 7 episode, The Fiend tried attacking Bliss again, who seemingly showed affection for The Fiend, causing him to back off.
 Strowman then appeared on the TitanTron, stating he did not care about Bliss and that he emerged a monster from the swamp.
 Strowman then accepted The Fiend's challenge for the Universal Championship at SummerSlam.
 The following week saw Strowman attacking Bliss to lure out The Fiend, who appeared in the ring to confront Strowman.
 On the August 22 episode of Talking Smack, the stipulation was changed to a Falls Count Anywhere match.

 On the July 27 episode of Raw, Randy Orton cut a promo listing many of his accolades before declaring that he wanted the WWE Championship again.
 He then issued a challenge to champion Drew McIntyre for a title match at SummerSlam.
 Later that night, McIntyre accepted Orton's challenge and then defeated Dolph Ziggler in an Extreme Rules match in a rematch from The Horror Show at Extreme Rules, preventing Ziggler from earning the title opportunity.
 Following the match, Orton attacked McIntyre with an RKO.

+On the July 20 episode of Raw, Andrade and Angel Garza lost to Raw Tag Team Champions The Street Profits (Montez Ford and Angelo Dawkins).
+The following week, Andrade and Garza won a triple threat tag team match to earn a title match at SummerSlam.